Adrian Conan Doyle: Additional Sherlock Holmes stories

 Adrian Conan Doyle produced additional Sherlock Holmes stories, some with the assistance of John Dickson Carr.
 The basis of his production was to complete those tales referenced in his father's stories, which his father had never written.
 (Carr had published an "authorized" biography of Sir Arthur in 1949.)
 These additional Sherlock Holmes tales were written in 1952 and 1953, and a hardcover collection of the stories was published as The Exploits of Sherlock Holmes in 1954.
 They have been reissued subsequently, while other authors have also written Sherlock Holmes stories based on the same references within the original tales.

 Discovery of unpublished Holmes story

 On 12 September 1942, the Associated Press announced that an authentic, unpublished Sherlock Holmes story had been found by Adrian Conan Doyle.
-Supposedly written in his father's uniquely neat handwriting, the story was buried in a chest that contained family documents.
+Supposedly written in his father's distinctive neat handwriting, the story was buried in a chest that contained family documents.
 (Actually, Jon Lellenberg reported in 1990, the manuscript was not in Sir Arthur's handwriting but typewritten.)
 Sir Arthur's daughter Jean said she knew the manuscript was not written by her father.
 Adrian Conan Doyle refused to publish it.
 A month later, The Baker Street Irregulars wrote a letter to the Saturday Review of Literature, insisting that the story be published.